paulrdelg/ros2_rust/docs/building.md

 Building `rclrs` requires a standard [ROS 2 installation](https://docs.ros.org/en/humble/Installation.html), and a few extensions.
 These extensions are: `colcon-cargo`, `colcon-ros-cargo`, `cargo-ament-build`.
 The first two are `colcon` plugins, and the third is a `cargo` plugin.

-The `libclang` library is also required for automatically generating FFI bindings with `bindgen`.
-See the [`bindgen` docs](https://rust-lang.github.io/rust-bindgen/requirements.html) on how to install it.
+The `libclang` library is also required to automatically generate FFI bindings with `bindgen`.
+See the [`bindgen` docs](https://rust-lang.github.io/rust-bindgen/requirements.html) for instructions on how to install it.
 As a side note, on Ubuntu the `clang` package is not required, only the `libclang-dev` package.

 The `python3-vcstool` package is used in [importing auxiliary repositories](#importing-repositories).
 It can also be installed through `pip` instead of `apt`.